splunk/public-o11y-docs/private-preview/aopt/aopt-derived-metrics.rst

       - C
       - Per-container baseline for the configuration being analyzed.
       -
-   -

-      - ``cost.available``
-      - W
-      - Indicates whether the cost is populated correctly, 0 or 1
-      - An additional attribute on this metric defines the ``error_reason_code`` in case of failure.
-   -

-      - ``cost.monthly_value``
-      -
-      -
-      -
-   -

-      - ``cost.savings.percent``
-      - W
-      - Projected savings percent 1-(rec cost / baseline cost) \* 100, using the per-pod values, assuming all recommendations are applied.
-Note that this value may be populated even if ``cost.available`` is ``0`` (see note).
-      - This ratio is (a) period-neutral (in other words, can be applied to hourly, monthly, etc. costs), (b) currency-neutral and (c) discount-neutral (assuming linear costs, of course).
-It does, however, rely on CPU-to-memory cost weight.
-   -

-      - ``cost.savings.monthly_value``
-      - W†
-      - Projected savings per month, extrapolated from the analysis period and assuming that all recommendations are applied.
-      - An additional attribute on this metric defines the currency.
-This allows multiple values to be created, one for each currency of interest.

 \*Scope is W for workload and C for container.
 See :ref:`Dimensions <aopt-derived-metrics_dimensions>` for attributes that apply to each scope.

-†Cost value metrics may have an additional dimension attribute, ``cost_currency_code``, which represents the currency in which the value is provided (for example, USD).
-This further allows for values to be emitted for multiple currencies.

 .. _aopt-derived-metrics_dimensions: